What Is Baptism?

 The Great Commission

 After Jesus’ death and resurrection, he ascended into heaven.
 Before leaving, he gave his disciples a command about what do after he left this world.
 This command is known as the Great Commission.

 “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.” - Matthew 28:19-20

 The word baptize comes from the Greek verb baptizo, meaning to cover or plunge in water, wash, dip, immerse.

-The next scheduled Baptisms are Sunday, March 12th at the Broomfield Campus and Sunday, March 19th at the Commerce City Campus.
+The next scheduled Baptisms are Sunday, September 10th at the Broomfield Campus and TBA at the Commerce City Campus.
 If you're ready for this next step, please fill out the Baptism form below and someone will contact you.